weareblahs/weareblahs/README.md

 - AutoExplode (shutdown tool, code originally on [SourceForge](https://sourceforge.net/projects/autoexplode/))
   - the repo is deleted and won't be backed up - can see https://sourceforge.net/projects/autoexplode/ for setup files
 - Guess The Random Wikipedia Article (moved to `scripts4fun`)
-## Backends for other repos
- - YTTestLabs
-   - Grabs YouTube stream from Bernama for the Freeview playlist.
-Based on https://github.com/benmoose39/YouTube_to_m3u.
+## Deleted projects
+ - YTTestLabs (Bernama TV offline.
+Planning to use `free.fullspeed.tv` for other YouTube-sourced streams on the `freeview` playlist)

 # Contact me?
 And yes, I'm a person who didn't uses too much social networking apps for chatting.
 There you go:
 Twitter: ThisIsTYX
 Email: tanyuxuan2005@gmail.com
-Telegram: Account deleted due to some personal reasons - maybe I'll decide to come back at sometime, I don't know when.
-Want to contact me?
-Then see contact options above.